-The Tarka Trail is a family friendly bicycle trail, that begins in Braunton, North Devon, and ends in Meeth, not so far from Dartmoor.
+The Tarka Trail is a family friendly bicycle trail, that starts in Braunton, North Devon, and ends in Meeth, not far from Dartmoor.

 It is 32 miles long.
 There are a few inclines along the way, especially in and around Torrington, but nothing too serious.
 The track is mostly tarmacked and flat and largely follows the old railway track, so there is plenty of space.